ethereum/trin/portal-bridge/README.md

     - before gossiping a individual piece of content, the bridge will perform a lookup to see if the content is already in the portal network.
 If it is, the content will not be gossiped.
 - `"--mode fourfours:single_hunter:10:50`: sample size = 10, threshold = 50
     - same as the above hunter mode, but it will only gossip a single era1 file before exiting
-- `"--mode snapshot:1000000"`: gossips a state snapshot at the respective block, in this example the state snapshot at block 1,000,000 will be gossiped.
-This mode is only used for the State Network.

 #### Beacon Subnetwork

 - `"--mode latest"`: follow the head of the chain and gossip latest blocks